ahmedmeshref/github-slideshow/_posts/0000-01-02-ahmedmeshref.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my second slide!"
 ---
-Your text
+Being a Software Engineer at Microsoft feels overwhelming at the beginning, but it all gets better in few.
 Use the left arrow to go back!